 What People Are Talking About

-Spectrum News 1 showcases the newly launched Wheel Serve Asheville program and highlights Shannon Chisholm, a new wheelchair tennis player with Wheel Serve Cary and Wheel Serve Sandhills.
+Spectrum News 1 showcases the newly launched Wheel Serve Piedmont program and highlights Carrie Cleary, a wheelchair tennis player with Wheel Serve Cary and Wheel Serve Sandhills.

 USTA SOUTHERN'S TALKING TENNIS SOUTHERN STYLE PODCAST

 Kelly Flouhouse is a C-5 complete quadriplegic from a diving accident at a local pool.
 She was introduced to tennis while in an outpatient spinal cord injury day program at Carolinas Rehabilitation.
 Hear Kelly's story about her injury and how tennis brought her back to life.
 A discussion of the benefits of wheelchair tennis to a person's physical, mental and social wellbeing.
 A conversation about the accessibility of tennis for the everyday player, regardless of skill-level.
 Kelly explains the mission of Wheel Serve NC and its goal to bridge the gap in wheelchair tennis opportunities across the state.